-Whether you have received notification that you are being audited, liened, or levied against the attorneys at Black & Black can assist you.
+Whether you have received notification that you are being audited, liened, or levied against we can assist you.

 When Should I Hire a Tax Attorney?

 Upon receiving a notice of audit, lien, or levy, it’s important to get the assistance that you need.
 Due process rights need to be asserted, due dates need to be met, and tax returns need to be amended prior to the statute of limitations.
 Failure to do so can mean serious ramifications for you and your case including damage to your credit, seizure of your property, and loss of the ability to negotiate.